Getting Plants into Different Areas of Biology

 The solutions to some of the world’s biggest problems (e.g., climate change, sustainability, biodiversity loss, feeding a growing human population) will, at least in part, come from plant scientists.
 We need more plant scientists and a more plant science literate society.
 And yet, the Royal Society of Biology’s ‘Evolving 5-19 biology: recommendations and framework for 5-19 biology curricula’ states that there is evidence of zoocentrism in pupils, teachers, and textbooks.
 They also state that ‘there have been high-level calls for the increased inclusion of plant-related learning opportunities in all levels of the biology curriculum to help overcome ‘plant blindness’…’ and one of their recommendations is ‘The biology curriculum should provide pupils of all ages with ample opportunities to learn about plants and other organisms, in addition to humans and other animals’ (Recommendation 5).

 As well as its role in getting more plant scientists and plant science literate people, we believe that embedding plants throughout biology makes good educational sense and better ‘all round’ biologists.
+Here we present work by Chris Graham, seconded teacher to SAPS, demonstrating how plants can be featured in teaching all aspects of biology.

 Embedding plants throughout biology helps to: